MontiCore/montiarc/docs/component/Decomposition.md

 Subcomponents are directly instantiated alongside there declaration.

-A component can be composed of multiple components of different types but also multiple components of the same type.
-For convenience, multiple components of the same type can be instantiated by stating their names in a comma-separated list after the component type, which looks like
+A component type can have of multiple subcomponents of different types but also multiple subcomponents of the same type.
+For convenience, multiple subcomponents of the same type can be instantiated by stating their names in a comma-separated list after the component type, which looks like

 ```